Gubaer/josm-scripting-plugin/docs/v1/manipulate-data.md

 # Manipulating data

-JOSM is a powerful tool to create maps, although the structure of the map data is quite simple.
-There are only three basic types of objects, or *OSM primitives*, as they are called in JOSM:
+JOSM is a powerful tool for creating maps, although the map data structure is quite simple.
+There are only three basic types of objects, or *OSM primitives*:

   1. **nodes** &ndash; individual points at a specific position
   2. **ways**  &ndash; sequences of nodes
   3. **relations** &ndash;  arbitrary ordered lists of nodes, ways, or other relations

 Most of the scripts run by the Scripting Plugin will have to manipulate these primitives in one way or the other.
-A script manipulates the same java objects representing data primitives, as JOSM does.
+A script manipulates the same java objects representing data primitives as JOSM does.
 The public methods and fields of the respective Java classes are available for scripting.
 In addition, there are JavaScript properties and functions mixed into the Java classes.
-They don't replace the native fields and methods, but they extend them with properties and and functions which are more "natural" to a script in a JavaScript-environment.
+They don't replace the native fields and methods, but they extend them with properties and functions which are more "natural" to a script in a JavaScript environment.

-The following table lists the names of the basic Java classes for data primitives and the names of the corresponding JavaScript *mixins*.
+The following table lists the names of the basic Java classes for data primitives and the names of the corresponding JavaScript **mixins**.

 | **Kind of primitive** | **Java class** | **JavaScript mixin** | **JavaScript builder class** |
 | node | [Node]{:target="apidoc"}<br/>(extending [OsmPrimitive]{:target="apidoc"}) | [NodeMixin]{:target="apidoc"}<br/>(extending [OsmPrimitiveMixin]{:target="apidoc"}) | [NodeBuilder]{:target="apidoc"} |